sirixdb/sirix/README.md

 [Download ZIP](https://github.com/sirixdb/sirix/archive/master.zip) | [Join us on Slack](https://join.slack.com/t/sirixdb/shared_invite/enQtNjI1Mzg4NTY4ODUzLTE3NmRhMWRiNWEzMjQ0NjAxNTZlODBhMTQzMWM2Nzc5MThkMjlmMzI0ODRlNGE0ZDgxNDcyODhlZDRhYjM2N2U) | [Community Forum](https://sirix.discourse.group/)

-**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
+**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github) and another tutorial: [How YOU can contribute to OSS, a beginners guide](https://dev.to/itnext/how-you-can-contribute-to-oss-36id])

 <h1 align="center">SirixDB - An Evolutionary, Temporal NoSQL Document Store</h1>
 <h2 align="center">Store and query revisions of your data efficiently</h2>